tamucc-comp-bio/classroom_repo_2024/lectures/lecture10.md

 ### [Sets](https://docs.python.org/3/tutorial/datastructures.html#sets)

-Sets are lists without diplicated entries and have special operators.
+Sets are lists without duplicated entries and have special operators.

 * Union - values in set 1 *or* set 2